pages-themes/cayman/README.md

 ### Running tests

 The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
 To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` once before the test script will work.
+You'll need to run `script/bootstrap` one before the test script will work.